Tatianabellagio/freqk/README.md

 - [x] bug: ref-dedup, lots of variants are skipped

-- [ ] add more methods to structs

 - [x] deduplicate: remove any allele-specific k-mers found elsewhere in the reference genome

-- [ ] add input checkers, check that vcf is sorted for freqk index

 - [x] dedeuplicate index: remove any k-mers that are shared across variants

-- [ ] add filter or warning for when 0 or only a few k-mers tag a variant (if not many k-mers tag a variant and the variant is rare in the pool, then coverage needs to be absurdly high in order to accurately estimate allele frequency)

-- [ ] add unit tests

 - [x] determine k-mer length from index